gokulmInfy/m2x-launchpad-energia/README.md

 LaunchPadEthernetPost
 ---------------

 This one is similar to the `LaunchPadWifiPost`, except that EthernetClient is used instead of WifiClient.
-If you are using a [Tiva C Series EK-TM4C1294XL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c1294xl.html#tabs) board, you can use this example.
+If you are using a [TM4C129 Connected LaunchPad EK-TM4C1294XL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c1294xl.html#tabs) board, you can use this example.

 LaunchPadEthernetReceive
 ------------------